cyt1014/cpln-5920-sp26-student-portfolio-template/README.md

 eventually you will probably find it faster to use the terminal.

 In the terminal, this is some relevant code:
+**To follow the steps using the bash code, you need to install git (which is different GitHub Desktop) and finish the git client setup**

 ### Clone Your Repository
 ```bash